-Starting the lawsuit
+Starting the Medical Malpractice lawsuit in Canada

 Once the decision has been made that there is merit in pursuing a birth injury claim, the court process starts with filing the lawsuit.

 The court process can be complex and unfamiliar to someone who has never been through it before.
 It is sometimes referred to as the litigation process.
 Most people will have seen segments or examples of the court process on television and in movies.
 While some of what you may have seen is an accurate representation of what occurs, the reality is that there are many more steps to the court process than you will see on screen, and a lot of work occurs in between the various steps of the court process.
 Your BILA lawyer will be very familiar with and experienced in guiding your medical malpractice lawsuit process

 The trial is one of the last stages of the court process and only occurs if a negotiated settlement of the case cannot be achieved at an earlier stage.
 Anyone entering the litigation process should be prepared for the possibility of a trial as there is never any guarantee that a case can be resolved simply through negotiation and settlement.
 Having said that, BILA lawyers meticulously prepare each and every case with the trial in mind to ensure that the defence appreciates the risks to them of proceeding to trial.
 In this way, BILA lawyers increase the likelihood of settlement before trial.
 Where a trial is necessary, your BILA lawyer has the training and experience to proceed with the trial.

 It is important when starting the court process that you have an understanding of the various steps and an overview of what to expect.
 Your BILA lawyer will be able to navigate the court process in a way that should bring some ease and understanding for you in what can be a difficult, confusing, and even stressful experience.